evanwills/single-value-input/README.md

 ---
 ## Introduction

-`<SingleValueInput>` makes it simple to add new, nicely styled and accessible single value inputs (i.e. not checkboxes, multi select fields or file inputs) to a form.
+`<SingleValueInput>` is a Vue component that makes it simple to add nicely styled and accessible single value inputs (i.e. not checkboxes, multi select fields or file inputs) to a form.

 It renders the field's label, the field itself, error message (if appropriate) and help text (if supplied).